anandkasyap/localstack-demo/README.md

 # List Lambda functions

 awslocal lambda list-functions

+# List API Gateways

+awslocal apigateway get-rest-apis
 ```

-To Test the lambda function, you just need to run the `scripts/invoke-lambda.sh`
+To invoke the lambda function, you can

+- run the `scripts/invoke-lambda.sh`
+- trigger the api gateway

-### invoke-lambda.sh
+### Run invoke-lambda.sh

 This script when executed will trigger the lambda function `ls-lambda-tf-demo`.
 This Lambda function will create an object with key `test/from/python-lambda` in the bucket `ls-s3-demo`.
 This object should contain the text